 Gail H. Morse is a tax lawyer whose national practice focuses on state and local tax issues, and whose federal tax background also enables her to counsel clients on federal tax and tax controversy matters.
 She leads the firm’s national state and local Tax Practice.
 She advises multinational and multi-state, private and publicly held businesses, tax-exempt entities, and individuals on all forms of state and local taxes including income, franchise, and sales/use taxes, and tax issues including nexus determinations, apportionment matters and income characterization issues.
 Ms. Morse manages and negotiates state tax audits and works with clients to implement audit strategies.
 She frequently represents clients before federal and state tax administrative agencies and tribunals.
 Her practice also includes related matters such as unclaimed property reporting, tax amnesty programs, voluntary disclosures, and state tax credit and incentive opportunities.

 Ms. Morse is AV Peer Review Rated, Martindale-Hubbell’s highest peer recognition for ethical standards and legal ability.
-Ms. Morse is a member of the firm’s Alumni and Diversity & Inclusion Committees and also serves as co-chair of the firm’s LGBT Forum.
+Ms. Morse is a member of the firm’s Alumni and Diversity and Inclusion Committees and also serves as co-chair of the firm’s LGBTQ Forum.
 She began practice as an attorney-advisor in the Legislation and Regulations Division of the Internal Revenue Service’s Office of Chief Counsel.